 Calling all future leaders

-The Faculty of Public and Global Affairs’ select group of 12 academic programs are unique in Canada, attracting future leaders who go on to work at the highest levels of government, diplomacy, journalism, economics, and much more.
+The Faculty of Public and Global Affairs is unique in Canada, attracting future leaders who go on to work at the highest levels of government, diplomacy, journalism, economics, and much more.
 Our students learn from experts in their field and have the chance to pursue job placements within national and international organizations, as well as study abroad.
-With 80 specialized degree programs and a rich selection of 800 courses at both the undergraduate and graduate levels, there’s a path here for every passionate student eager to make a difference on a global scale.
+With more than 80 specialized programs and a rich selection of 800 courses at both the undergraduate and graduate levels, there’s a path here for every passionate student eager to make a difference on a global scale.

 How will you lead, connect, transform?